Jetportal Spaceformcraft is a Space architecture and design consultancy

 concept development, design modeling and visualization for Space activities including mission concepts, spaces for humans, infrastructures and robotic craft.

-Jeff holds a Master of Architecture from the Graduate School of Architecture, Planning and Preservation (GSAPP) at Columbia University and a Bachelor of Science from the School of Architecture at Northeastern University.
-In addition to his Space works, he works as an architectural and structures designer.
-He has led several projects in both a design and technical sense including free-form 3D-printed structures, mid-rise commercial buildings, high-end glass/steel construction, façade design, and interventions on existing structures.
+Jeffrey holds a Master of Architecture from the Graduate School of Architecture, Planning and Preservation (GSAPP) at Columbia University and a Bachelor of Science from the School of Architecture at Northeastern University.
 He is based in New York, NY.

 Collaborators, Consultants and Friends

-Jetportal Spaceformcraft has established relationships with some of industry’s most recognized and respected subject matter experts including ecologists, planetary scientists, physicists, geochemists, geophysical engineers, systems enigineers, in-situ resource extraction, roboticists and designers.
+Jetportal Spaceformcraft has established relationships with the industry’s most recognized and respected subject matter experts including planetary physicists, Martian geologists and geochemists, geophysical engineers, systems enigineers, Space mining engineers, concrete and polymer designers, construction technologists, roboticists and designers.